 Karrikin

 Showcasing the absolute best that the region has to offer, Karrikin is a true Yamba treasure.
 The restaurant’s concept is all about celebrating Australian cuisine by connecting your food to your surroundings.
-They use all local and seasonal ingredients sourced from the Clarence Valley to help the food scene thrive.
-With an emphasis on social dining, it’s a great spot for groups, offering share plates and an ever changing menu.
+The restaurant uses all local and seasonal ingredients sourced from the Clarence Valley to help the food scene thrive.
+With an emphasis on social dining, it’s a great spot for groups, offering shared plates and an ever-changing menu.

 Pacific Hotel